thomasvloo/fabric-testnet/README.md

 `./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript`

+To stop the network and cleanup run:

+`./network.sh down`

 ## Start the NodeJs & Express Server

 Once the Hyperledger Fabric test network is up and running, open a new terminal and cd into the Fabric-API folder